keerthijk/metrics-frontend/README.md

 For running tests

 ### Features
 1. Create metric with a name.
 Name is mandatory.
-Minimum value 2 and maximum value is 50
+The minimum value 2 and the maximum value is 50
-2. List all metrics with option to add records and show timeline
+2. List all metrics with option to add records and show the timeline
-3. Add metric record with timestamp and value.
+3. Add a metric record with timestamp and value.
 Both fields are mandatory
-4. Timeline will show all reocrds and also average value per minute, hour and day.
+4. Timeline will show all records and the average value per minute, hour, and day.

 ## Todos
 1. When listing the timeline it should show the recent ones first
+2. Improve UI and show the timeline as a graph
-2. Sort records based on timestamp
+3. Sort records based on timestamp
-3. Integration tests and E2E tests
+4. Integration tests and E2E tests
+5. Fix the warnings that are shown while running tests